mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 * What does big data mean to you personally?
 To your field of study?
 To your future career path.
 * What interesting stuff have you found in _Ring-tum Phi_?
 Anything that would make a cool research project?
 Is there a period of W&L's history that you'd like to learn more about?
 How would you compare that period to today?
 * Respond to "[What Screens Want](http://www.frankchimero.com/writing/what-screens-want/)" by Frank Chimero
+* Respond to the \(controversial\) article "[Neoliberal Tools \(and Archives\): A Political History of Digital Humanities.](https://via.hypothes.is/https://lareviewofbooks.org/article/neoliberal-tools-archives-political-history-digital-humanities/)" This link opens the Hypothes.is sidebar containing public annotations of this article.
+How would you respond to the article itself?
+What do you make of the discourse occurring in the sidebar?

 Specs: